Information Research is published by the University of Borås, Allégatan 1, Borås 501 90, Sweden.

 - Dr. Sirje Virkus, Professor of Information Science at Tallinn University, Estonia.
 Home page

-- Dr. Lin Wang, Professor, School of Management, Tianjin Normal University, China.
+- Dr. Lin Wang, Distinguished Professor, Chinese Academy of Science and Education Evaluation, Hangzhou Dianzi University, China.
 Home page.

 - Dr. Dietmar Wolfram, Professor, School of Information Studies, University of Wisconsin-Milwaukee, Wisconsin, USA.
 Home page